olga-od-ua/MS3repo/README.md

 2. I am Stacy and I am a mother to a 5-month-old baby.
 It is time to start introducing solids to my baby but I have no experience in cooking for babies.
 I want to find recipes that other mothers have tried and loved.

+   Upon landing on the Home Page Stacy will most probably open Mom's favourite recipes and will continue exploring the recipe ideas in that section.
+See [screenshot](assets/images/ux_stories_testing/new-user-1a.png).

 3. I am Anna, a mother-to-be, and I just want to browse the different recipes for babies of different age groups to get an idea about what to expect when the baby arrives.

+   Upon landing on the Home Page Anna will most probably navigate to Browse by Age Groups Section and will continue exploring there.
+See [screenshot](assets/images/ux_stories_testing/new-user-3.png).

 4. I am Claire and I love cooking for my 9-month-old boy!
-He loves trying new food and I am looking for new recipes that I haven't cooked yet.
+He loves trying new food and and self-feeding so I am looking for finger food ideas.

+   Upon landing on the Home Page Claire will most probably navigate to Browse by Meal Type Section and will navigate to Finger Food recipe collection.
+See [screenshot](assets/images/ux_stories_testing/new-user-4.png).

 5. I am Chris, a dad to 15-month-old twins and my wife has left on a business trip for a week.
 I reassured her that I will do my best to look after our kids so I want to find some easy and nutritious recipes to cook for them.

+   Upon landing on the Home Page Chris will most probably navigate to Dads' favourites recipe collection.
+See [screenshot](assets/images/ux_stories_testing/new-user-5.png).

 6. I am Kate and I am looking for the tried and tested recipes for babies and toddlers where I could also save them for future reference.

+   Upon landing on the Home Page Kate will be able to register (see [screenshot](assets/images/ux_stories_testing/new-user-6a.png)) and then save any recipe to her favourites (see screenshot of [Save to favourites button](assets/images/ux_stories_testing/new-user-6b.png) and [My Favourites view](assets/images/ux_stories_testing/new-user-6c.png))

 7. I am Julie, a new mother and I am looking for recipes to cook for my 8-month-old girl.
-I am only looking for recipes that are approved by healthcare professionals.
+I am only looking for recipes of this age group.
+I would also like to be able to search for different ingredients, methods of cooking (e.g. steaming, boil etc.).

+   a.
+Upon landing on the Home page Julie will see various recipe collections available to browse, the 6-9 months age group will most probably attract her attention.
+See [screenshot](assets/images/ux_stories_testing/new-user-1a.png).

+   b.
+Julie will also be able to search for Ingredients or Cooking instructions and will only get results from her chosen age group.
+See [screenshot](assets/images/ux_stories_testing/new-user-1b.png).

 8. I am Mary and I am a grandmother of 5 grandchildren.
 I love cooking and I often experiment with recipes for my grandchildren.
-I am looking for a platform to add and store my recipes so that I can then share them with my children so that they can cook "like their Granny" does.
+I am looking for a platform to add and store my recipes so that I can retrieve them next time I am cooking for my grandkids.

+   Upon landing on the Home page Mary will see a very straightforward Navbar menu where she will be able to register (see [screenshot](assets/images/ux_stories_testing/new-user-6a.png)), add recipes (see [screenshot](assets/images/ux_stories_testing/new-user-8a.png)) and save them to her favourites.
+She will then be able to open her favourite recipes from My Favourites page (see [screenshot](assets/images/ux_stories_testing/new-user-8b.png)).

 ## Frequent Users

-1. I am Barbara and I have all my favourite baby recipes saved in my account.
+9. I am Barbara and I have all my favourite baby recipes saved in my account.
 I open it every time I cook for my baby as I am terrible at remembering all the instructions.

-2. I am Susan and I love creating new recipes for my grandchildren.
-I love this website because it lets me easily save my recipes and then share them with my children so they can cook my recipes for their kids.
-Today I have a new recipe to add.
+   Upon reopning of the website Barbara will be logged in from her previous session.
+She will be able to retrieve her saved recipes by going into My Favourites page.

 ## Returning Users

-1. I am Gloria and I have an account with BABY NOMS.
+10. I am Gloria and I have an account with BABY NOMS.
 I have just realized that I added a recipe into the wrong age group and I want to move it to the appropriate one.

-2. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.
+11. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.

 ### Further testing